NicTheFifth/HadesOneshot/Boons.md

 Boons are power ups given by the nine Olympian gods and are applied to all players.
-Thus the players have to pick one boon per option and this is applied for all.
+Thus the players have to pick one boon per option and this is applied to all.

 ## Level